Skip to main content

 NVIDIA GPU Acceleration

-We can use Gazebo Classic to simulate our MAVROSPY movment commands.
-Using an NVIDIA graphics card will improve simulation performance, but is by no means required if you have a modern integrated graphics card.
+We can use Gazebo to simulate our MAVROSPY movment commands.
+Using an NVIDIA graphics card will improve simulation performance and is highly recommended.

 To use our NVIDIA GPU, verify you have installed its driver: